mkorvink/archetyper/readme.md

 ``` r
 #> archetyper::generate_demo()
 ```
-You can learn more about archetyper in `vignette("archetyper")`.
+You can learn more about 'archetyper' in `vignette("archetyper")`.

 Acknowledgments
 ---------------

 This readme was modeled after the dplyr readme.
-The archetyper hex image was designed by Matthew Nethery.
+The 'archetyper' hex image was designed by Matthew Nethery.
+Thanks to Gregor Seyer for the helpful comments in reviewing this package.

 ## Code of conduct